Samulav/crypto-coin/test.md

 | **95% Quantile** | 4,228.20 | 1,994.91 |
 | **95% VaR (Total)** | 4,624.27 | 1,802.37 |
 | **Risk Premium (Per Option)** | **2.31** | **0.90** |

+When comparing this table with the table for a weekly rebalancing scheme, it can be seen that increasing the rabalancing frequency increases the hedging effectiveniss.
+The standard deviation in PnL drops by ~37% when switching from montly to daily.
+The VaR drops and the risk premium drops from 2.31EUR to 0.90EUR, making the product more viable in the real world.

+### 3e

 ## Appendix: Python Code